Being a failure

 We’re all so accessible now so you can easily find all the other fantastic lives being lived that aren’t yours.
 You open Instagram to look at last nights pictures and before you know it you’ve lost your way on a hashtag trail that has lead you to @RichKids account and you’re in a pit of despair because you still couldn’t afford to buy a round last night.
 I mean, you did it anyway, but now you know you’re going to be eating beans on toast until payday and it’s only the second week of the month.
 It’s enough to make you listen to power ballads while you stare wistfully out the window wondering how your life ended up like this.

 When they asked me what I wanted to be, unlike my peers, I had no grand designs.
 I wasn’t interested in saving the world or rescuing cats.
 Instead, I wanted to be a librarian.
 That was the dream.
 I don’t just mean a fleeting aspiration for a summer or two, no no. This ambition stayed with me throughout my childhood and adolescence.
 I distinctly remember trotting off to high school and when asked about my goals, happily telling people all about the books I would look after.
 I was the home-educated kid banging on about the library.
 Honestly, it’s a wonder I made any friends at all.
-However, eventually the dream changed, and instead of organising books, I now just want to write them instead.
+However, eventually the dream changed, and instead of organizing books, I now just want to write them instead.
 (Because apparently poverty and rejection are my thing).
 Yet I can’t help but wonder, if I had stuck to my original dream, would I feel less like a failure today?

 Because there is nothing that has made me feel more like a failure than my desire to write.
 And make a living out of it.
 I’m here spilling my guts out trying to write a novel in a world that lives in 140 characters, has time for 15 second Instagram moments and will only tolerate a 10 second snapshot.
 We have no time to read more than three sentences and meanwhile I’ve thought it would be a fantastic idea to write ALL the sentences I possibly can.